 - Outpatient surgery

-In addition to general ophthalmology, you will gain focused clinical experience in the following subspecialty areas:
+In addition to general ophthalmology, you gain focused clinical experience in these subspecialty areas:

 - Anterior segment diseases